 TALES OF WHISKEY COLLECTING

 Thomas says that the most thriving area of the secondary market today is Facebook and its private groups, although he’s constantly busy with online whiskey auctions.
-And when a private collection does come up for sale, Thomas knows he’s only a single connection away from hearing about it.
-And often, he’s the top call.
+When a private collection does come up for sale, Thomas knows he’s only a single connection away from hearing about it.
+Often, he’s the top call.
 “Our chain, from the person that owns it, to us, is normally only one person,” he says.
-“It’s not even a 1-2-3… we know people across the country so we are the top of the list.”
+“It’s not even a 1-2-3 … we know people across the country so we are the top of the list.”

 Today, when a large personal collector is selling, it’s often because he’s looking for cash infusion on a major scale.
 “The collections that go on sale now are because somebody wants to buy a house, somebody wants to buy a vacation home,” says Thomas.
 He recalls a recent purchase where the seller quickly needed a down payment on an apartment.
 Thomas cut him a check for $18,000 that night for the purchase.